Port of Southampton: Eastern shore

 Warsash is another village in which sailing plays an important role, and also has a history of shipbuilding.
 In addition it is the home of the Maritime Academy, which provides training for future Merchant Navy Officers.
-Its famous model ships, used for practising operation of large marine vessels picture were moved in May 2011 from their old base at Marchwood to a new one near Timsbury.
+Its famous model ships, used for practising operation of large marine vessels were moved in May 2011 from their old base at Marchwood to a new one near Timsbury.
 The seven ton (tonne) models are powered, and have control systems which simulate the realistic handling of real ships.
 The new facility for them at Timsbury Lake near Romsey features models of berths, ship canal locks, narrow channels etc. for use in training the next generation of ships' officers.